Prometric HAAD/DHA/MOH MOCK TEST - 1

 4.

-A client with the diagnosis of personality disorder with antisocial behaviour is hospitalized.
-The client is openly discussing interpersonal difficulties with family members and the boss at work from whom money has been stolen.
-The client presently is facing criminal charges.
-Which behaviour indicates that the client is meeting treatment goals?
+A 32-year-old man with a diagnosis of a personality disorder with antisocial behavior is hospitalized.
+He openly discusses conflicts with family members and a work supervisor from whom he previously stole money.
+The client is also facing pending criminal charges.
+Which of the following behaviors indicates that the client is meeting treatment goals?

 5.